Robert Hill Hanna

-On August 21, 1917, at Hill 70 Lens, France, Company Sergeant-Major Hanna's company met with most severe enemy resistance at a heavily protected strong point, which had beaten off three assaults and all the officers of the company had become casualties.
-This warrant officer, under heavy machine-gun and rifle fire, coolly collected and led a party against the strong point, rushed through the wire and personally killed four of the enemy, capturing the position and silencing the machine-gun.
+On August 21, 1917, at Hill 70 Lens, France, Company Sergeant-Major Hanna's company met with enemy resistance at a heavily protected strong point, which had withstood three assaults resulting in all company officers becoming casualties.
+This warrant officer, under heavy machine-gun and rifle fire, collected and led a party against the strong point, rushed through the wire and personally killed four of the enemy, capturing the position and silencing the machine-gun.
 This courageous action was responsible for the capture of a most important tactical point.

 Hanna was decorated for his courageous actions with the Victoria Cross by His Majesty King George V, at a ceremony held at Buckingham Palace on December 5, 1917.
 He later achieved the rank of lieutenant.

 He was born near Hanna's Close in Kilkeel, County Down, in the province of Ulster in Ireland, near to the Mourne Mountains.
 His personal sword is on the wall of Kilkeel Royal British Legion club.
 In Kilkeel he belonged to Aughnahoory Loyal Orange Lodge No 343 and upon moving to Canada he joined the Orange Order in Canada Vancouver based Ontario L.O.L.
 No. 2226.

-He died in Mount Lehman, British Columbia, Canada on 15 June 1967.
+He died in Mount Lehman, British Columbia, Canada, on 15 June 1967.
 Hanna is buried at the Masonic Cemetery, Burnaby, British Columbia (plot 49, section C, grave 2).